stackbit-projects/oval-daffodil-6f76f/content/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >
-          Alyvia really understands who our customers are and what tone of the voice to use when communicating with them.
+          Kinco really understands who our customers are and what tone of the voice to use when communicating with them.